intellij-elm/intellij-elm/README.md

 # GLSL integration

-If you install the [GLSL language plugin](https://plugins.jetbrains.com/plugin/6993-glsl-support), all of its features will be available in GLSL code blocks in your elm files.
+If you install the [GLSL language plugin](https://plugins.jetbrains.com/plugin/6993-glsl-support), all of its features will be available in GLSL code blocks in your Elm files.

 # Creating a new Elm project